jupyter/notebook/docs/source/public_server.rst

      # Set options for certfile, ip, password, and toggle off browser auto-opening
      c.NotebookApp.certfile = u'/absolute/path/to/your/certificate/mycert.pem'
-     c.NotebookApp.ip = u'*'   # where * is the desired ip address
+     # Set ip to '*' to bind on all interfaces (ips) for the public server
+     c.NotebookApp.ip = '*'
      c.NotebookApp.password = u'sha1:bcd259ccf...<your hashed password here>'
      c.NotebookApp.open_browser = False

      # It is a good idea to set a known, fixed port for server access
      c.NotebookApp.port = 9999

-You can then start the notebook and access it later by pointing your browser to ``https://your.host.com:9999`` after starting the ``jupyter notebook`` client.
+You can then start the notebook using the ``jupyter notebook`` command.
+You may access the public server by pointing your browser to ``https://your.host.com:9999`` where ``your.host.com`` is your public server's domain.

 Firewall Setup
 ~~~~~~~~~~~~~~